strigo/wryte/README.md

 ## Design principles:

 * Very easy to get started.
+* Standardize for both human readable and machine readable strings for console output and server aggregation OOB with almost zero config.
 * Handler agnostic - you will be able to pass whichever handlers you desire.
 * While also providing default implementations for the most common handlers.
 * Auto-enrich with basic metadata (e.g. hostname, pid, etc..) so that the user doesn't have to.
-* Support both human readable and machine readable strings for console output and server aggregation OOB.
 * Single transportable module with (by default) no non-stdlib dependencies.
 (For now, for development purposes, Click is required to test via Wryte's CLI)
 * Make it easy to consolidate different parts of the log message.